apache/spark/docs/streaming-programming-guide.md

 ### Task Launching Overheads
 {:.no_toc}
-If the number of tasks launched per second is high (say, 50 or more per second), then the overhead of sending out tasks to the slaves may be significant and will make it hard to achieve sub-second latencies.
+If the number of tasks launched per second is high (say, 50 or more per second), then the overhead of sending out tasks to the executors may be significant and will make it hard to achieve sub-second latencies.
 The overhead can be reduced by the following changes:

 * **Execution mode**: Running Spark in Standalone mode or coarse-grained Mesos mode leads to